 The latest addition to Apple Music's interface is Coming Soon, a sub-section of the New area.
 This one is simple.

 You guessed it, Coming Soon simply tells you about important albums that will be available in the future, along with an expected date.

 Apple Music: Radio

 The Radio section is your way of letting Apple Music choose what you listen to.
-Beats 1 is obviously the big story here, with its 24-hour roster of superstar DJs and a focus on new music.
+Apple Music 1 is obviously the big story here, with its 24-hour roster of superstar DJs and a focus on new music.

 Whether "new music" to Apple means giving exposure to the indie stars of future or simply being the first to play Kanye West's latest deep sustained booming sounds remains to be seen - so far, it seems like a healthy mix of both.

 For sure, this whole concept is a bit of a backwards idea, but it works.

 Only Apple could pull off a global radio station like this, and while I can't imagine myself listening to it very often – or, let's be honest, ever – a lot of people do.
 So far, all the DJs are excellent, playing different types of music as well as interviews, chats and so forth.
 It's a proper live internet radio station.

 The artist radio or album radio options you find on other services like Spotify or Google Music are there on this page, too, so you can get a Pandora-style playlist of music that the service thinks is similar to your selection.